tonetheman/js13k_2022/readme.md

 ## DEATH ON A JET PACK

 ### LAST PUSH

+#### death GROWS A GARDEN on a jetpack....

+- as the rockets come in
+    - they begin to reveal a garden
+    - if the garden is finished the game is over
+    - blocking the rockets helps remove some of the garden
+    - destroying a bad guy helps remove some of the gardne
+    - it is rogue like in that you will lose
+    - the garden will grow
+    - you just have to stop it as long as you can

+- need a garden that grows over time
+    - as score increases more of the garden is shown
+    - not sure how to implement this exactly

 - need have a 2nd bad guy that shoots differently
     - aka uses the angle to determine the shot
     - this bad will be colored slightly differently